elemental-lf/benji/docs/source/configuration.rst

 * type: list of strings
 * default: empty list

-Sets a list of transform which are applied to each data object before it is written to the storage.
-The transformations are performed in order.
-In forward direction when writing data and in reverse direction when reading.
+Sets a list of transformations which are applied to each data object before it is written to the storage.
+The transformations are performed in order from first to last when writing to the storage.
+On read the list of transformations recorded in the object's metadata is used in reverse order to decode the data.
+This makes it possible to change the list of ``activeTransforms`` and so enable compression or encryption even when there are data objects present in a storage already.
+The changed transformation list will only be applied to new data objects.

 * name: **consistencyCheckWrites**
 * type: bool